mercedes-benz/acentrik/helm-charts/EDGE_NODE.md

 2. An Ethereum RPC service provider account which supported Polygon network (such as Infura, Chainstack, Alchemy)
 3. Own-managed Kubernetes environment (Eg: EKS for AWS, AKS for Azure, GKE for GCP)
 4. Redis for stateless provider setup to support High Availability (Optional)
+5. **Outbound network** required on the kubernetes setup, this is because provider are required to request endpoint from Acentrik services, such as Aquarius & RBAC
+   - Refer to config such as `config.aquariusUrl` & `config.rbacUrl` on the values file
+6. (Optional) **Inbound network** required for provider, In order for the Edge Node to connect to Acentrik Marketplace, Provider need to be **public accesible** from Acentrik Marketplace.

 ---